 - While the IRS permits IRA Charitable Rollover gifts from Roth IRAs, using a ROTH IRA eliminates many of the tax advantages of the charitable distribution.
 Consult you financial or tax adviser for advice.

 - Most (but not all) states exclude IRA Charitable Rollover gifts from income for state and local tax purposes.

-Instruct your IRA administrator to mail a check directly to Williams (payable to Williams College) to: Manager of Gift Administration, Williams College, 75 Park Street, Williamstown, MA 01267.
+If you have an IRA checkbook you can simply mail a check (payable to Williams College) to: Manager of Gift Administration, Williams College, 75 Park Street, Williamstown, MA 01267.
 The College’s Tax-Exempt ID number is 04-2104847.